CortexIntelligentAutomation/docs/content/en/docs/Reference/Exceptions/Common/Property/property-value-out-of-range-exception.md

 ## Description

-The exception thrown when a [property][TODO] is provided with a value that falls outside its accepted range.
+The exception thrown when a [property][] is provided with a value that falls outside its accepted range.

 There are multiple reasons that this exception can be thrown: